 \section{Results and discussions}

-As was pointed above, we consider a set of light nuclei.
-In Table \ref{Tab:Parameters} we list these nuclei and present details of the model and calculations.
-Here 3C stands for a three-cluster configuration which is taken into consideration, BC indicates binary channels which are studied.
-The Minnesota potential \cite{kn:Minn_pot1} is used as a nucleon-nucleon potential.
-Oscillator length $b$ is chosen to minimize energy of three-cluster threshold.
-The exchange parameter $u$ of the MP is usually selected to reproduce energy of the ground state of a compound system, accounted from the lowest two- or three-body thresholds.
+As was indicated above, we consider a set of light nuclei.
+In Table \ref{Tab:Parameters}, we list these nuclei and present details of the model and calculations.
+Here, 3C stands for a three-cluster configuration which is taken into consideration, BC indicates binary channels which are studied.
+The Minnesota potential (MP) \cite{kn:Minn_pot1} is used as a nucleon-nucleon potential.
+The oscillator length $b$ is chosen to minimize the energy of the three-cluster threshold.
+The exchange parameter $u$ of the MP is usually selected to reproduce the ground-state energy of a compound system accounted from the lowest two- or three-body threshold.

+For all nuclei (but not for $^{6}$Li) listed in Table \ref{Tab:Parameters}, we employ only one three-cluster configuration.
+For $^{6}$Li, we employ two three-cluster configurations $^{4}$He+$p+n$ and $^{3}$H+$d+p$.
+The first three-cluster configuration allows us to consider the dominant binary channel $^{4}$He+$d$ and describe a deuteron as the $p+n$ two-body system.
+The second three-cluster configuration is used to study the second binary channel $^{3} $H+$^{3}$He and to describe the nucleus $^{3}$He which is less bound than $^{3}$H, as the two-cluster structure $d+p$.
+We do not consider the alternative three-cluster configuration $^{3}$He+$d+n$, as the configuration $^{3}$H+$d+p$ suggests a more realistic description of the $^{3}$H+$^{3}$He channel.

+In the present paper, as was mentioned above, we employ the three-cluster model, which was designed to study the interaction of three $s$-clusters.
+This allows us to study the scattering of $s$-shell clusters (such as $n$, $d$, $^{3} $H, $^{3}$He, $^{4}$He) on $s$-shell clusters, and the scattering of $s$-shell clusters on $p$-shell clusters, such as $^{6}$Li, $^{8}$Be.
+One can see from Table \ref{Tab:Parameters}, we selected clusters of $s$-shell and those $p$-shell clusters, which have zero value of the internal orbital momenta $L_{1}$=$L_{2}$=0 (see Eqs. (\ref{eq:M01}) and (\ref{eq:M02})).
+This selection substantially simplifies calculations and allows us to use the single-channel approximation.
+As the results, the total orbital momentum $L$ coincides with the orbital momentum of relative motions of clusters.
+Besides, the spins $S_{1}$ and $S_{2}$ of the first and second clusters are good quantum numbers, even if the spin-orbit components of a nucleon-nucleon potential are involved.

-We employ four Gaussian function to obtain the energy and wave functions of two-cluster subsystems, and 100 oscillator functions to describe scattering of the third cluster on two-cluster subsystem.
-It was checked numerously, that such number of oscillator functions is sufficient to obtain the bound state energies of a compound nucleus and scattering parameters with acceptable precision.
+We employ four Gaussian functions to obtain the energy and wave functions of two-cluster subsystems, and 100 oscillator functions to describe the scattering of the third cluster on the two-cluster subsystem.
+It was checked numerously that such number of oscillator functions is sufficient to obtain the bound-state energies of a compound nucleus and the scattering parameters with acceptable precision.